-Tending for one’s beard can seem time-consuming at first – you might have heard about all the different beard balms, beard oils, beard butters, as well as beard combs and brushes, special beard trimming scissors, and so on.
-Well, we’re here to tell you that you don’t need to worry that much about it – most of these things are pretty easy to use and apply, as well as to acquire.
-In fact, let’s take a look into how to make beard butter yourself to give your beard that perfect shine if don’t want to constantly buy commercial balms or butters.
+Tending for your beard might seem time-consuming at first.
+You have probably heard all about the different beard balms, oils, butters, trimming scissors, beard combs and brushes, and so on.
+Well, there is no need to worry about what all of those things are.
+Most are pretty easy to use, apply, and even to buy.
+In fact, let’s take a look at how to make beard butter yourself.
+This will allow you to give your beard that perfect shine without having to constantly buy commercial balms or butters.

-So, we already mentioned butters, waxes, and carrier oils, but what exactly are these?
-Instead of listing the many different combinations of the various oils, butters, and waxes out there as separate “recipes”, we are going to give you a list of the most popular and practical types of butters, waxes, and oils you can use to make your own special blend.
+Instead of listing the many different combinations of the various oils, butters, and waxes out there as separate “recipes”, we are going to give you a list of the most popular and practical types of butters, waxes, and oils that you can use to make your own special blend.

-While waxes are the main component of beard balms, butters take priority in beard butters.
-There are many different types of butters you can use but the two best and most common ones are shea butter and cocoa butter.
-Both are very easy to find and moderately-priced, and both have a lot of great benefits they bring to the whole mixture.
+There are many different types of butters you can use, but the two best and most common ones are shea butter and cocoa butter.
+Both are very easy to find and moderately-priced.
+In addition, they both also have a lot of great benefits that they add to the whole mixture.

-Shea butter is an excellent anti-inflammatory butter that absorbs very easily.
-Cocoa butter, on the other hand, is very rich in vitamins and oxidants.
-Typically, both are used in conjunction in most beard butter or balm recipes but you can use either one on its own as well.
+Shea butter is an excellent anti-inflammatory that is very easily absorbed.
+Cocoa butter, on the other hand, is very rich in vitamins and antioxidants.
+Both are typically used in conjunction in most recipes but you can use either one on its own as well.

-A popular third butter choice for DIY beard butter recipes is mango butter.
-It’s exceptionally rich in vitamins, minerals, and oxidants, however, it’s harder to come by compared to the other two.
-It’s also thicker than shea or cocoa butter so it’s more suitable for beard balms.
+A popular third butter in DIY beard butter recipes is mango butter.
+This butter is exceptionally rich in vitamins, minerals, and antioxidants but it is harder to come by in comparison with the other two.
+Since it is also thicker than shea or cocoa butter, it tends to be more suitable for use in beard balms.

-If you don’t want to use beeswax for whatever reason – maybe you’re a vegan, for example – there are quite a few plant-based options as well.
-Soy wax and candellila wax are quite good alternatives, as are some broad mixtures of plant-based waxes.
+If beeswax is not a good option for you for whatever reason (like if you are a vegan, for example) there are quite a few plant-based options out there as well.
+Soy wax and candelilla wax are quite good alternatives as are some of the broader mixtures of plant-based waxes.

-Carrier oils are the third essential ingredient in beard butters and, just like the butters in them, carrier oils act to soften the wax and make the whole mixture more buttery.
-Carrier oils also carry the fragrances of any essential or scented oils you might want to put in the recipe.
+Carrier oils are the third essential ingredient in beard butters.
+Just like the butters, carrier oils act to soften the wax and make the whole mixture creamier.
+Carrier oils also carry the fragrance of any essential or scented oils that you might want to include in the recipe.

-There are lots of different types of carrier oils you might choose to put in your beard butter and they can make a big difference when it comes to the feel and consistency of the end product.
-Don’t hesitate to experiment with different oils and see which one you like best – if you don’t like your first homemade beard butter recipe attempt, just try another oil!
+There are a lot of different types of carrier oils you might choose to put in your beard butter.
+They can make a big difference when it comes to the feel and consistency of the end product.
+Do not hesitate to experiment with different oils to see which one you like best.
+If you do not like how your first attempt at homemade beard butter turned out, simply try another oil!

 - Sweet almond oil